 if any portion of the order is incorrect.
 It is also recommended that you either steam

 or iron your gown prior to Commencement.
-Your cap and tassel will be distributed on

 How do I apply for graduation?

 Please visit the Graduation Office to learn more about applying for graduation.
 Please note that your graduation application